platformsh/platformsh-docs/src/development/variables.md

 ## How can I have a script behave differently on Production and Staging?

-In most Enterprise configurations the the production branch is named `production` (whereas it is always `master` on Platform.sh Professional).
+In most Enterprise configurations the production branch is named `production` (whereas it is always `master` on Platform.sh Professional).
 The following test therefore should work in almost all cases:

 ```bash
 if [ "$PLATFORM_MODE" = "enterprise" ] ; then